UO-CS-OER/CS210-text/_sources/08-Recursive-Data/08-01-Recursive-Data-Structures.md

 img/directory-tree-vertical.png)

-Recursive data structures, like recursive algorithms, have one or more _base_ cases and one or more _recursive_ cases.
+Like recursive algorithms, recursive data structures have one or more _base_ cases and one or more _recursive_ cases.
 We process recursive data structures with recursive functions.
 A base case in the data structure will be handled by a base case in a function, and